nine7nine/AnyKernel2_exns/README.md

 # Instructions

-1. place the boot.img into the AIK-Linux folder
+0. place the (stock) boot.img into the AIK-Linux folder

-2. extract/split the boot.img
+1. extract/split the boot.img

 $ ./unpackimg.sh boot.img

-3. copy the ramdisk contents into the AnyKernel_EX-NoShades-EX folder
+2. copy the ramdisk contents into the AnyKernel_EX-NoShades-EX folder

+3. place your compiled kernel image into /AnyKernel2_exns folder
+- ( ie: ../Noshadez_kho/arch/arm64/boot/Image.lz4-dtb)

 4. navigate to ../AnyKernel2_exns/patch folder and copy;